The Brag File System for Getting Ahead

 Use Your Success to Drive Your Career

 A Brag File turns your hard work that nobody sees into clear proof that helps you get raises, promotions, and new chances.
-By capturing success right away, you make sure your value is never forgotten—don't let your career just happen to you.
+Capturing success right away ensures your value is never forgotten—don't let your career just happen to you.

 Creating a Brag File is the smart move to change your daily work into a strong base for achieving great things in your career.